Skip to main content

 1 ounce of caviar is about 3 teaspoons – this is really the minimum, and we recommend more, especially if you’re a caviar lover or inviting true caviar afficionados.
 Also, you might want to select two varieties of caviar so you can compare.
 If you’re using it to garnish a dish, you can do with less, but also, don’t spend a fortune.

-What do you eat with caviar?
+What do you eat with it?

 • Blini: Small and flat classic Russian buckwheat pancakes, these are the traditional vehicle for serving fine caviar.